krzys1u/CT-NodeJS-Task/README.md

 Each microservice is running in 2 instances there is a header `x-instance-id` returned with each request to check which instance handled request

+Docker compose build can take up to 3-4 minutes, Applications need around 30s to start (because of rabbitMQ cold start)

 # Commands
 - `npm run lint` - lint codebase
 - `npm run lint:fix` - lint with fix of fixable problems